Rio Bonito, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2024]

 Travel adapter

-A plug adapter that supports outlet types C and N. Make sure to pick the necessary kind.
-The majority of adapters currently available are just plugs and expect your devices to convert the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and N. Ensure that you get the necessary kind.
+The vast majority of adapters that you can buy are simply plugs and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one is sufficent for most areas.

 Power bank for devices